MicrosoftDocs/office-developer-lync-evergreen-docs/docs/sdn-interface/msdiagnosticsclient-element-errorproperties-sdn-interface-2-1-1.md

 - xml
 ---

-# MSDiagnosticsClient element (ErrorProperties complexType) (Lync SDN Interface 2.1.1)
+# MSDiagnosticsClient element (ErrorProperties complexType)

+(Lync SDN Interface 2.1.1)

 Info about the error related to and reported by the client.

-**In this article**
-Element information
-Definition
-Elements and attributes

 ## Element information